Internships in Ecological Design

 Some of the past Compton interns have:

 Within the broad definition of ecological design, there are many options for projects, and creative proposals are encouraged.
-Interested students should prepare a one-page written summary of a proposed internship and then arrange an appointment to discuss the proposal with Richard Olson (SENS) or Paul Smithson (SENS/Chemistry).
+Interested students should prepare a one-page written summary of a proposed internship and then arrange an appointment to discuss the proposal with Nancy Gift (SENS) or Paul Smithson (SENS/Chemistry).
 A stipend is included in the internship and you can earn academic credit and fulfill internship requirements.

 For further information and for complete application details, contact firstname.lastname@example.org.